AyushDiyundi/42-Piscine/README.md

    gcc -Wall -Wextra -Werror *.c -o program
 3. RUN:
    ./program or a.out
+ps: You need to write a main to run them !
 🛠 Note: All code is written in standard C99 and tested on macOS/Linux with GCC.

 📌 Disclaimer